Whether you're a local or an expat in Singapore, CNY is a perfect time for a quick vacation in nearby countries.

 From Asok, we rushed to Bangkok Railway Station (Hua Lumpong) where we took the sleeper train going to Nong Khai, the border of Northern Thailand.
 We availed the second class that costs 708 baht.
 My friend bought the tickets ahead of time so we’d have no problem on the day of our trip!
 After checking if all passengers are on board, the train left past 08:00 PM.

 It was my first time to ride a railway and a sleeper train.
 They provided nice pillow & blanket for each passenger, and helped with setting up the bed one by one.
 I’d say the experience was comfortable enough, although the noise of the train could be bothersome while sleeping.
 They have a loo at the end of the train, so you don’t have to worry if you feel the call of nature.

-At the station, you can buy a ticket going to Laos.
+At the Nong Khai station, you can buy a ticket going to Laos.
 It’s another train ride from there to Thanaleng, but just very quick.
-Crossing the Thai-Lao Friendship Bridge is just 15-20 minutes.
+Crossing the Thai-Lao Friendship Bridge will take 15-20 minutes.
 Our ticket was a package, 300 baht, so we also had a service going to Vientiane, the capital of Laos, which is 40 minutes away from Thanaleng.

 Off we go!
 See you in a bit, Laos…